BTA-BATA/BATA-old/doc/build-unix.md

 # Build the library and install to our prefix
 cd db-4.8.30.NC/build_unix/
-#  Note: Do a static build so that it can be embedded into the exectuable, instead of having to find a .so at runtime
+#  Note: Do a static build so that it can be embedded into the executable, instead of having to find a .so at runtime
 ../dist/configure --enable-cxx --disable-shared --with-pic --prefix=$BDB_PREFIX
 make install